MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

-## selection
+## Selections
-- can be dragged to ghe group-input.selection field: then it's an input that is made available from the geom-node view to the geom-node-modifier menu on the right hand side
+- can be dragged to the `group-input.selection` field: then it's an input that is made available from the geom-node view to the geom-node-modifier menu on the right hand side
     - the value of that custom input may be set to some vertex-group
 - can be some math-operation on the index-node